MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/troubleshoot-on-prem.md

 The local agent user can't connect to the SQL server or database.

 **Steps**
-1. Delete the svc-LocalAgent user from the sql server primary node databases and then remove the login from both servers.
+1. Delete the svc-LocalAgent user from the SQL server primary node databases and then remove the login from both servers.
 2. Run the following scripts:

         .\Initialize-Database.ps1 -ConfigurationFilePath .\ConfigTemplate.xml -ComponentName Orchestrator